pmiguelpinto90/ShiftDisplay/README.md

   array length must match display size.

   `dots`: array of bools initialized with the dot values to set, each bool is a dot on the display, from left to right;
-  true shows dot, false hides dot;
+  bool value, true to show dot, false to hide dot;
   array length must match display size.

 * __setDot()__

   * display.setDot(index, dot)

-  Show or hide dot from buffer.
+  Modify the stored value at the specified index to show or hide a dot.

   `display`: object of type ShiftDisplay.

   `index`: position on the display to set the dot, starting at 0 for the leftmost;
-  if is invalid, does not have any effect.
+  if out of bounds, function does not have any effect.

-  `dot`: true to show, false to hide.
+  `dot`: bool value, true to show dot, false to hide dot.

 * __setCustom()__

   * display.setCustom(index, custom)

-  Replace with a custom character.
+  Modify the stored value at the specified index by replacing with a custom character.

   `display`: object of type ShiftDisplay.

-  `index`: position on the display to set the character, starting at 0 for the leftmost;
+  `index`: position on the display to set the dot, starting at 0 for the leftmost;
-  if is invalid, does not have any effect.
+  if out of bounds, function does not have any effect.

-  `custom`: byte TODO
+  `custom`: byte with the custom character to set, encoded in 7segment format.
+TODO explain 7segment format

 * __setAt()__